intranda/goobi-workflow/DOCKER.md

 # go into the checked out goobi directory
 cd goobi

-# switch to the docker branch of Goobi which contains the docker installation files
-git checkout feature_docker

 # startup the database to have it running for Goobi
 docker-compose up -d goobi-db